New

 Banking.Vision Events

 Our series of events for managers provides you with in-depth insights into key aspects of leadership and change in Germany's two largest banking groups - the savings banks and cooperative banks.
 Use this platform to share knowledge, learn from each other and take a valuable look at the bigger picture.
-At the 14th Leadership MeetUp, discuss how banks and executives can truly reach women through new ways of thinking and realistic formats such as ‘Du in Balance’ (You in Balance) – and why understanding female financial power is crucial for the future of banking.
+At the 15th Leadership MeetUp, we will discuss how self-organisation replaces hierarchies, strengthens responsibility and, through clear roles, transparency and trust, creates a working environment that promotes personal responsibility, motivation and enjoyment of collaboration.

 Latest posts on Banking.Vision